GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

    Dialog of :grasscmd:`r.null` module.

-.. note:: This command replaces in raster maps occurance of 0 a 255
+.. note:: This command replaces in raster maps occurrence of 0 a 255
           values by NULL value (no-data).
 Note that before running this command you need to set up computational region based on selected raster map (:grasscmd:`g.region`).